 On December 20, Congressional Republicans passed tax reform and President Donald Trump signed it into law two days later.

 Let's put this right out there: You don't have to be wealthy to need estate planning.
-You may still have your home and vehicles, retirement accounts, bank and investment accounts, jewelry and family heirlooms, to list a few.
-The estate plan determines what will happen to these assets in the event of your untimely demise.
+You've got a home, cars, investment accounts, household goods, etc. The estate plan determines what will happen to these assets in the event of your untimely demise.
 And since we all must "demise" some day, putting a plan in place is common sense.